-Entering graduate students must have an undergraduate preparation equivalent to the basic core curriculum requirements in integrative physiology at the University of Colorado or departmental approval of their academic preparation for graduate study.
+Entering graduate students must have an undergraduate preparation equivalent to the basic core curriculum requirements in integrative physiology or departmental approval of their academic preparation for graduate study.

 All graduate applicants must have an introductory course in statistics or research design.
-In addition, students should have the knowledge base that would be obtained by completing human anatomy lecture, as well as human physiology lecture and lab courses.
+In addition, students should have the knowledge base that would be obtained by completing human physiology or comparative animal physiology lecture and lab courses.

 Deficiencies in any area of the undergraduate major may be met by completing approved coursework in the subject at CU Boulder or at other institutions.
-All entering graduate students with deficiencies must satisfy at least one deficiency per semester until all deficiencies are satisfied.
-Graduate courses taken before removing deficiencies may be accepted for graduate degree credit only if prior approval of the graduate coordinator has been granted.
+All entering graduate students with deficiencies must satisfy all deficiencies within the first year of graduate study.

 Master's candidates entering the graduate program must complete 30 credits to graduate.
 They may select one of three options:

 - Coursework only plan: 30 required credits to graduate

 - Research project plan: 3 research project hours as part of the 30 required credits to graduate

 - Thesis plan: 4 to 6 thesis hours as part of the 30 required credits to graduate